Rules and Policies

 License Needed For...

-- Tents or temporary structures, performances, vendors or commercial activity, amplified music, alcohol use, posting of signs, motorized vehicles, events, organized sporting events, rallies, and professional/commercial photo shoots.
+- Tents or temporary structures, performances, vendors or commercial activity, amplified music, use of the park's electrical outlets, alcohol use, posting of signs, motorized vehicles, events, organized sporting events, rallies, and professional/commercial photo shoots.

 - Weapons of any kind, with the exception of law enforcement officers and subject to Ohio Revised Code Chapter 2923.*